 What is the solution to plastic garbage?

-Use reusable products instead of single-use plastic packaging, bottles, and containers.
-Or, eliminate packaging when possible.
+Opt for reusable products instead of single-use plastic packaging, bottles, and containers.
+Whenever feasible, consider eliminating packaging altogether.